Cerebral fat embolism is one manifestation of fat embolism syndrome.

 Fat emboli usually reach the brain through either right-to-left cardiac shunt or through an intact pulmonary circulation in those without a shunt 3.

 The CT brain can be normal in most cases 8.
-The may be evidence of diffuse oedema with scattered low-attenuating areas and haemorrhage in some situations.
+There may be evidence of diffuse edema with scattered low-attenuating areas and hemorrhage in some situations.

 - T2: may show multiple non-confluent areas of high signal intensity

 - DWI: may show bright spots on a dark background (starfield pattern) corresponding to the region of T2 signal abnormality.